 Tokyo and Beijing have also clashed over the Senkaku Islands (known as the Diaoyu Islands in Chinese), uninhabited islands about 400 kilometers (249 miles) from Okinawa’s capital of Naha.
 Japan maintains a coast guard fleet on Ishigaki Island to keep an eye on Chinese activities near these disputed islands, and China has dispatched coast guard patrols as well.
 Japanese and Chinese naval and air forces also operate across the East China Sea, where the maritime boundary is also disputed.
 Japan’s Air and Ground Self-Defense Forces have been redeployed to Japan’s southwestern region to ensure early detection of Chinese operations near Japanese waters and airspace.

 What is the United States’ history with Okinawa?

 During World War II, in 1945, the United States launched its invasion of Japan via Okinawa.
 After the war ended, the United States occupied Japan and built large military bases in Okinawa that it would use to fight the Korean and Vietnam Wars.
 In 1972, as it drew down its military involvement in Asia after the Vietnam War, the United States returned Okinawa to Japan but retained access to its bases.
 Today, those bases represent the bulk of land occupied by the U.S. military in Japan and 10 percent of the land area of Okinawa.

 On Okinawa, the United States maintains Kadena Air Base, its largest in the Indo-Pacific, as well as naval facilities for supplying surface and submarine fleets.
-The U.S. Marine Corps also maintains the III Marine Expeditionary Force, a rapid deployment corps that can deploy across the Indo-Pacific.
+The U.S. Marine Corps also maintains the III Marine Expeditionary Force that can deploy across the Indo-Pacific.

 What are the tensions between the United States and Japan over Okinawa?